 In some jurisdictions, convicted domestic violence offenders may be ordered by the court to attend a batters' intervention program (BIP) for a specified amount of time.
-Batterers' intervention programs attempt to educate abusers about the impact and implications of their behavior, in an attempt to encouraging them to change their behavior.
+Batterers' intervention programs attempt to educate abusers about the impact and implications of their behavior, with the goal of encouraging abusers to change their behavior.

-The success rates of batterers' intervention programs vary widely and are difficult to measure, but the Coalition welcomes these programs, particularly those that work in collaboration with their local advocacy programs, as another component of community coordinated responses to domestic violence.
+The success rates of batterers' intervention programs vary widely and are difficult to measure, but the Coalition welcomes these programs, particularly those that work in collaboration with their local victim advocacy programs, as components of coordinated community responses to domestic violence.

 Note that batterers' intervention programs are NOT comparable to anger management classes or marriage counseling, both of which are unsuitable and potentially dangerous responses to domestic violence.
 Domestic violence is not caused by uncontrolled anger or interpersonal conflict; domestic violence is both a crime and a choice, specifically the choice by abusers to use methods of physical, emotional, sexual, social and/or financial abuse to wield power and control over their victims.

-Statewide standards for batterers' intervention programs are set forth within various Oregon Administrative Rules (OARs), which are maintained and enforced by the Batterer Intervention Program (BIP) Advisory Committee (link is external), a multi-disciplinary leadership body housed within the Oregon Department of Justice - Crime Victims' Services Division.
+Statewide standards for batterers' intervention programs are set forth within various Oregon Administrative Rules (OARs), which are maintained and enforced by the Batterer Intervention Program (BIP) Advisory Committee, a multi-disciplinary leadership body housed within the Oregon Department of Justice - Crime Victims' Services Division.

 External links and additional resources

 The Family Violence Coordinating Council (FVCC) (link is external) is a multi-agency, a multi-jurisdictional forum for the coordination of domestic violence intervention efforts within Multnomah County